demantz/RFAnalyzer/Readme.md

 ------------
 * HackRF: Strong aliasing images in some rare situations.
 Must be something wrong with the baseband filter width.
 But it's hard to reproduce.
+* Low quality USB cables and OTG adapters might cause powering issues with the HackRF.
+If you can't get your HackRF to work, maybe try a different cable and/or a powered USB hub!

 Installation / Usage